snowchains.com - UK leading snow chain supplier

 The larger the vehicle and longer the journey the wiser it is to choose a chain over a sock because chains give more traction and are harder wearing (i.e. more reliable), thus large commercial vehicles more often use chains.
 The same applies if it's icey - socks do not perform well on ice!

 *1. Quick-fit chains are the norm for cars, vans and 4x4s but not for commercial vehicles (such as coaches and trucks/lorries) which more commonly do require you to drive onto the chains.
-Even quick-fit chains may require you to move the vehicle to remove them (if the car is ontop of any part of the chain you can undo all the fastenings, but you will need to drive off any parts trapped under the wheel).
+Even quick-fit chains may require you to move the vehicle to remove them (if the car is on top of any part of the chain you will need to drive off any parts trapped under the wheel).

 *2. Chain suitability meaning size/strength for the weight/power of the vehicle, taking into account the clearance (space) around the wheels (more on this in our FAQs).